 SLP Faculty Guidelines

 Thank you for teaching or considering to teach a course associated with the Science Literacy Program.
-We truly appreciate your efforts in innovative teaching of non-science students and mentoring science undergraduates and graduate students.
+We truly appreciate your efforts in innovative teaching of students and mentoring science undergraduates and graduate students.
 Here we describe activities in which we believe it is important for SLP-affiliated faculty to participate to build and maintain the program:

 - Innovation: Do you have class materials you want to purchase for a new idea you want to try out?
 Let us know; we may be able to purchase materials for you and support the implementation!